Master the Art of Peace Lily Care and Keep Your Plant Blooming All Year Round

 Why Is My Peace Lily Not Blooming?

-First, they are charmed by the peace lily’s dramatic white blooms—commonly referred to as spathes.
-When the blooms disappear and do not reappear, many plant owners are puzzled.
-Actually, the peace lily is a plant that requires special care in order to bloom again.
-The good news is that, once you learn what this plant needs to bloom, you can showcase its flowers time and again.
+Immediately, some plants are smitten with the peace lily’s dramatic white blooms-or more correctly, spathes.
+But when those blooms disappear and never come back, many plant owners are left scratching their heads.
+In fact, the peace lily is one of those plants that require specific care if anyone wants it to bloom again.
+Well, the good news is this: once you learn what this plant needs to bloom, you can show off its flowers time and again.

-Here’s what you need to know: those beautiful peace lilies you see in the stores have likely been treated with gibberellic acid, a plant hormone that artificially forces them to bloom.
-Once you take the plant home, this hormone starts to wear off, and the flowers fade.
+What you should know is that those beautiful peace lilies that you see at the stores have most likely been treated with gibberellic acid, a plant hormone which artificially causes them to bloom.
+Once this plant is taken home, that hormone starts wearing off, and the flowers fade.
 This is where many people have taken this instance to mean they did something wrong.
-Be assured, this is the normal course of things, and with proper treatment, your peace lily will bloom again.
+Be certain that this is the due course and with proper treatment, your peace lily would bloom again.

 How Often Do Peace Lilies Bloom?